RiceAstroparticleLab/riceastroparticle.github.io/index.md

-# Rice University Astroparticle Physics Group
+# Rice University's Astroparticle Physics Group

 Welcome to the **Computational Astroparticle Group** at Rice University!
 We are part of the Department of Physics and Astronomy and are dedicated to exploring the mysteries of the universe through neutrinos and dark matter research.